-Brian Christopher Hardison is a pre-doctoral teaching associate in the Department of English at the University of Washington where he has been reading for his Ph.D. in English Literature and Language since Autumn 2013.
+Brian Christopher Hardison is a Public Relations Specialist and Language Access Liaison for the Seattle Department of Transportation.
+He is a doctoral candidate in the Department of English at the University of Washington where he is currently finishing his dissertation.
 He received an MPhil in Anglo-Saxon, Norse, and Celtic from the University of Cambridge in 2013 after graduating summa cum laude with a B.A. with Honors in English from the University of Washington in 2012.

 Brian’s research interests lie chiefly in the area of Anglo-Latin literature and culture with an emphasis on the intersection of educational practices, reading traditions, and textual transmission prior to the Norman Conquest.
 His most recent scholarly projects have focused on the manner in which non-biblical texts were used within pedagogical contexts in Anglo-Saxon England most particularly with regard to the seventh-century school of Theodore and Hadrian at Canterbury.
 In addition, Brian is interested in issues related to textual criticism, manuscript studies, paleography, and ancillary fields.